ArmDeveloperEcosystem/workshop-ai-gke/README.md

 </ql-code-block>

 ### Upload model to Kubernetes

+TODO Avin: Remove this section as it is not needed with initcontainer

 Now we need to load our model files into the persistent storage we just created in our GKE.